AntonioMangado/monterHunterCompanion/README.md

   - **Monster list:** The app also features a list of monsters, that will contain their basic information in the future.
 The list can be sorted alphabetically, and monsters can be classified by species.

 ## :fast_forward: Next steps :fast_forward:
-  - Media queries to adapt to bigger screens (laptops and desktops).
   - Authentication functionality, with the ability to store previous searches.
   - Include monster stats in the monster list section.